-If you decide to transcribe it without the help of software, you will need to listen to your recording again after you have typed out the initial draft to edit the grammar and spelling where needed.
+If you`d like transcribing an interview without the help of software, you will need to listen to your recording again.
+It is happening after you have typed out the initial draft to edit the grammar and spelling where needed.

 Needless to say, this is very time-consuming!
-Therefore, it is a very good idea to use an automated transcription tool such as Audext that can complete the bulk of the work for you, leaving you with only some editing required.
+Therefore, it is a very good idea to use an automated transcription tool such as Audext.
+It can complete the bulk of the work for you, leaving you with only some editing required.

-If you have formally recorded your interview and you would like to refer to it in a research paper, you will have to include a formal entry in the reference list in addition to citing it in the actual text as well.
+Let`s say, you have recorded your interview and you would like to refer to it in a research paper.
+You will have to include a formal entry in the reference list in addition to citing it in the actual text as well.

 There are a couple of different style guides of which the American Psychological Association (APA) is one of the style guides most often used.
 It is crucial to note that each style guide has its own set of specific guidelines with regards to the format of the transcript.